 I tested my theory — that learning is made more efficient and less painful through the use of stories — during my years as a teacher in Dallas.

 My students left no doubt in my mind that the most painless learning always has a context or a “why” behind it — a connection, a rhyme, an anecdote — in short, a STORY.

-I founded Vocabbett in 2019 in the hope that I could help make the vocabulary components of the SAT/ACT a little more fun.
+I founded Vocabbett in 2019 in the hope that I could help make the vocabulary components of the SAT/ACT and life itself a little more fun.